 How To Evaluate a Cash-Back Credit Card

 When evaluating a cash-back card, take a look at the fees first.
 Many banks and credit unions are trying to reduce fees, meaning you should look for a card that has little to no fees beyond its APR.
 If the card does charge an annual fee, make sure the rewards are enough to justify that fee.
-You’ll also want to look at the sign-up bonus and other perks–and the spending requirement to earn that bonus.
-Lastly, what are the other perks?
-Cash-back cards can offer a number of perks, so this one is up to you.
-Research a few cash-back cards and see which one has more of the perks you care about.
+You’ll also want to look at the sign-up bonus and other perks – and the spending requirement to earn that bonus.

 With their low fees and ability to earn cash back on all your purchases, a cash-back card is a handy addition to most anyone’s wallet.